justshare/justshare.github.io/_posts/2014-07-09-fanpage-karma.md

 - Tagging: This feature appears to provide some interesting insights into tags for posts made.
 However, this is available only with *fanpage karma* business.

-Notes:
+Notes:<br/>
-A.  Multiple Dashboards are available only with Paid Accounts.
+A.  Multiple Dashboards are available only with Paid Accounts.<br/>
-B. YouTube dashboards and analytics are very limited currently for example to just the performance sub-tab.
+B. YouTube dashboards and analytics are very limited currently for example to just the performance sub-tab.<br/>
 C. Twitter Profiles show only Post Content, Times & Types and History sub-tabs.
 The Post Content sub-tab for Twitter is interesting and includes Frequency, Interactions, Top posts, Pictures, Top links, Hashtags, words and users mentioned.
 Interestingly this is available free for the Twitter Profile whereas it is available only in the pad versions for Facebook fan pages.
-Times & Types is similar to the dashboard for Facebook fan Pages.
+Times & Types is similar to the dashboard for Facebook fan Pages.<br/>
 D. Quirk - in the Free version if you select even one FB page, then you cannot select a Twitter or Youtube Profile even if you delete the FB pages from your Dashboard!

 <br/>